Last of the Runaways

-Last of the Runaways is the debut 1989 studio album by the rock group Giant.
-It included the hit, "I'm a Believer”, along with the band's biggest hit, “I'll See You in My Dreams".
+Last of the Runaways is the debut 1989 studio album by American rock band Giant.
+It included the hit "I'm a Believer" along with the band's biggest hit, "I'll See You in My Dreams".

+Critical reception

+The Washington Post concluded: "The Top 40 strategies of industry vets Dann and David Huff's quartet are so airtight they're suffocating; Latest of the Pop-Metal Careerists would be a more appropriate title."